 Digital audits are one of the most misunderstood agency service offerings, as well as one of the most abused.
-Some agencies offer a “free website audit” as a sales gimmick to hook organizations that haven’t already spent thousands of dollars performing their own audits in-house.
+Some agencies offer a “free website assessment” as a sales gimmick to hook organizations that haven’t already spent thousands of dollars performing their own audits in-house.

 So what gives?
-If you’re a business deciding whether to move forward with a digital audit (spoiler alert: you should, it’s worth it), then follow along as we set out to answer three common questions our clients ask about digital audits:
+If you’re a business deciding whether to move forward with a digital audit (spoiler alert: you should! it’s worth it), then follow along as we set out to answer three common questions our clients ask about digital audits:

 - What all goes into a digital audit?